icydigital/cptlx/README.md

 # cptlx

-- create web3 app with search bar, list and IPFS data
+- (web3|unstoppable domain) app listing all financial services in the crypto/blockchain industry

+Note: for the Hinterkopf / discussion with peers ---> prevent sammelsurium of services

-# financial services
+# financial crypto/blockchain services

+## Overview

 The following is a list of financial services that are now available in the cryptocurrency industry: